-All development applications within the PDA will now be assessed against the development scheme.
+All development applications are assessed against the development scheme.

-The Townsville City Waterfront PDA Development Scheme includes an infrastructure plan that identifies the infrastructure that is required to facilitate growth and development in the PDA.
+The Townsville City Waterfront PDA Development Scheme includes an infrastructure plan that identifies the infrastructure required to facilitate growth and development in the PDA.

 Applicable infrastructure charges are set out in Townsville City Council's adopted infrastructure charges resolution.
 The requirement to pay infrastructure charges, or to deliver the infrastructure identified, will be a condition of a PDA development approval.